 Appyx is released!
 (1.0-alpha02)

-A modern, clean approach to structuring your Android application
+Model-driven navigation, and a modern, clean approach to structuring your Android application

 The Bumble Android team is happy to announce the initial public release of Appyx!

 Appyx is an Android navigation / application framework (you can use it as either or both).

 From the application framework perspective, it gives you lightweight, quick prototyping to enable you to structure your application in a composed way — including your business logic, not just your UI @Composables!

 Its core philosophy is to break down your application into a tree structure of Nodes, and instead of a global navigation, using routing to manipulate the tree:

 Once you’ve structured your app this way, Appyx gives you composable navigation in the tree that you can initiate from code — not XMLs, not strings — making it type-safe and unit-testable!